Choosing an Australian Course

 The Australia Awards brings together scholarships and fellowships administered by the Department of Foreign Affairs and Trade, the Department of Education and Training and the Australian Centre for International Agricultural Research (ACIAR).

 A variety of educational, research and professional development opportunities are available through:

-The Education office in the Australian Embassy Hanoi is the primary contact for the Endeavour Scholarships and Fellowships in Vietnam.
+The Education office in the Australian Embassy Hanoi is the primary contact for Destination Australia in Vietnam.